bandhanRoy/realtime-chat-app-backend/README.md

 `npm test` will run the unit test cases for this project.

 ### Docker
-Docker file is available in the root `Dockerfile`.
+Docker file is available in the root `Dockerfile`.Add your `.env` content to `docker_env` so that `.env` is available inside running the docker container.

 ###### Commands to build docker
 > docker build -t your app name:version  -f Dockerfile .